About Mosquito Repellent Lotions

 When should I use a mosquito repellent lotion?

-Lotions are a safer option for use around children and pets while still keeping mosquitoes at bay.
-Even though they don’t kill mosquitoes, they are a good way to keep everyone safe and secure when in a mosquito-infested area.
+Lotions are great because sprays can be difficult to apply outdoors, especially if it’s windy.
+Some ingredients in insect repellents can cause eye irritation.
+Even though they don’t kill mosquitoes, repellents are a good way to keep everyone safe and secure when in a mosquito-infested area.

 In the summertime, when the air is humid and the weather is warm, mosquitoes are in their prime.
 Since some sunscreens contain some form of bug repellent, you might be tempted to choose one of them as a two-in-one power combo.
-But a sunscreen with bug repellent may not do the job as well as a mosquito repellent lotion on its own.
+But a sunscreen with bug repellent may not do the job as well as a mosquito repellent lotion on its own and sunscreen must be applied more frequently than insect repellent should be, for safety reasons.
 While the main focus of the former isn’t repelling bugs, that is the main focus of the latter.
-Even a bug spray with sunscreen will not get the job done as well as a repellent lotion.

 How safe are mosquito repellent lotions?